About Lincolnville Boat Club

 On the first day of classes we will pick a single make-up day should any of the classes be canceled.
 If more than one class is canceled we will not be making it up.

-AGE
+AGE and SIZE

 • Charter Members